"I'll rather do something with money": Dangote makes U-turn on buying Arsenal

 - The wealthiest man in Africa, who is a staunch fan of the Gunners, had expressed interest in acquiring the club

-- Dangote later opted to complete his $20 billion refinery or spending $2 billion to buy a football club
+- Dangote opted to complete his $20 billion refinery instead of spending $2 billion to buy a football club

 Africa's richest man, Aliko Dangote, has disclosed that the time has passed for him to consider buying English Premier League club Arsenal.